StudioCompanion/landa/README.md

 - [x] Video controls are different for videos in carousels, is this WIP?
 - [x] Should we be able to move modules around once content is uploaded?
 It doesn’t currently work when I try to drag them.
 - [x] Nav 999 z-index

+- [ ] full videos within carousels so play when coming into active slide, and puase on going out
+- [ ] L&A to do aspect ratios and grids
+hermes fit bottom carousel
+video gradient background in controls black lines oon social cut downs in grid view [16:9, 3 portait] gelato image grid 2 col not in carousel is too tall, should hit max height 4 col 2 row look at height capping, del core lookbooks as example separate the div container of the global + asset caption into one, flex the two together, then absolute the overall container yellow highlight in sanity
+Sanity alt text AI plugin generator